Iona University: History

 In 1919, the administrators and board members of the Iona School—a grade school founded three years earlier by the Irish Christian Brothers—negotiated the purchase of an 18-acre parcel of land in New Rochelle's Beechmont neighborhood for $85,000 from the land owner, retired Presbyterian minister Thomas Hall.

 In 1940, the idea of the college's founding community of Brothers was to start a small, affordable college for the sons of New York's working class.
 At the time, the Christian Brothers taught in seven high schools in the Archdiocese of New York, including Iona Prep, All Hallows, Rice High School, and Power Memorial.
 They recognized that many of their graduates could not afford the cost of local universities, and so began to form Iona College.

 In June 1940, members of the Iona School community, along with members of the school's Mothers' Club, gathered to dedicate a new science building on the school's campus—the building that the Mothers' Club has raised $100,000 to build.
 It was there that they learned that just one day prior, not only had permission been granted to form Iona College on the same campus as the Iona School, but that the college would be commandeering the new science building for its own.
 The building was named Cornelia Hall after the first president of the new Iona College.

 On September 19, 1940, Iona College opened its doors with nine Christian Brothers and six lay faculty greeting the first class.
 The Christian Brothers named the college after Iona, the island monastery of St. Columba [Irish: St. Colmcille; Scottish Gaelic: Calum Cille; Manx: Colum Keeilley] located on the west coast of Scotland.
 Columba founded the monastery in 563 AD.
 The Congregation of Christian Brothers was itself founded in 1802 by Edmund Ignatius Rice in Waterford, Ireland.

 Previous to opening in New York, the brothers taught at Saint Mary's College in Halifax, Nova Scotia.
-They had been brought in from St Bonaventure College in St John's, Newfoundland.
+They had been brought in from St. Bonaventure's College in St John's, Newfoundland.
 They operated the Halifax institution until 1940 when they were given a tearful sendoff after a run-in with the new archbishop, John T McNally.